levsero/test_embed/doc/api.md

 </script>
 ```

-End result: widget displayed in German
+End result: Widget displayed in German

 ![](https://cloud.githubusercontent.com/assets/445678/4971485/4340e4ac-68f6-11e4-81f5-7c276fae07d3.png)

 ### zE.identify

-Use 'zE.identify' to pass a name and email to the widget.
-The widget will then pre-populate that information when the user interacts with the contact form and/or chat.
+If you have access to your end user's name and email on your webpage you can use 'zE.identify' to pass that name and email to the widget.
+The widget will use this information to pre-populate the contact and/or pre-chat chat form to save the user having to type in their information (especially useful for end-users using your website on a mobile device).

 ```html
 <script>